Pacific Region Marine Renewables Environmental Regulatory Workshop

 September 21, 2016

-The workshop was held as an integral part of the Ocean Renewable Energy Conference, hosted by the Oregon Wave Energy Trust and the Pacific Ocean Energy Trust, to highlight the publication of two documents that address potential environmental effects from marine renewable energy development, and that are integral to understanding how the region can move forward with permitting MRE development.
+The workshop was held as an integral part of the Ocean Renewable Energy Conference, hosted by the Oregon Wave Energy Trust and the Pacific Ocean Energy Trust, to highlight the publication of two documents that address potential environmental effects from marine renewable energy development, and that are integral to understanding how the region can move forward with permitting marine renewable energy (MRE) development.
 The two documents: Annex IV 2016 State of the Science Report; and A Review of the Environmental Impacts for Marine Hydrokinetic Projects to Inform Regulatory Permitting: Summary Findings from the 2015 Workshop on Marine Hydrokinetic Technologies, Washington D.C., were presented to the participants.
 Estimates of the perceived risks (“dashboards”) to the marine environment for six key interactions were presented by the workshop leaders Andrea Copping of Pacific Northwest National Laboratory and Sharon Kramer of H.T.
 Harvey & Associates:

 - Effects of acoustic output from MRE devices on marine animals;